numbbo/coco/docs/coco-doc/source/index.rst

     - data post-processing and data display facilities in ``html``
     - article LaTeX templates

-The underlying philosophy of COCO_ is to provide everything which an experimenter needed to implement, if they wanted to benchmark an algorithm properly.
+The underlying philosophy of COCO_ is to provide everything which experimenters need to implement, if they want to benchmark an algorithm properly.

+..
+Note:: talk about restarts somewhere, it's related to budget.

 Why COCO_?
 ----------